 In cases where your cat isn’t eating, such as if he’s recovering from a serious illness, ensuring he gets the calories he needs is essential to his health and recovery.
 Under the Weather Ready Cal for Cats & Dogs is designed for just this situation.
 This high-calorie nutritional supplement contains nine vitamins and seven minerals to support your cat’s health.
 It’s delivered in an oral dosing syringe with measurements so you can make sure that your cat gets just the right amount.

-It’s a good idea to take your cat to the vet anytime you notice unexplained weight loss, whether that occurs suddenly or gradually.
+Sometimes an overeating cat manages weight loss, still – and if this is the case, it’s time to call the vet.
+It’s a good idea to take your pet there anytime you notice unexplained weight loss, whether that occurs suddenly or gradually.
 Cat weight loss can be triggered by many health issues, including intestinal parasites, food allergies, infections, and diabetes.
 Your vet can check your cat over and make sure that none of these serious issues is behind the weight loss.

 Your vet can also help you make a plan for your cat’s weight management.
 Be sure to share information about any supplements or foods that you’re currently feeding.

 Helping your cat gain weight can take time, but it’s an important step in keeping him healthy.
 Your vet is an important partner in this journey and can advise you which supplements and options are best for your cat’s individual situation.

 - 7 adorable cats to follow on Instagram right now